-At its most basic level, a memory is the slight shifts in certain synapses within a specific sequence which incorporate the various elements that make up the memory.
-Every time you recall a memory, the brain reconsolidates this incorporating and filtering it through who you are and what you know at the time of remembering.
-Hence, memory is an active and ongoing process.
-Lehrer says that “A memory is only as real as the last time you remembered it.
-The more you remember something, the less accurate the memory becomes.”
+At the most basic level, a memory is made up of the slight shifts in certain synapses within a specific sequence which incorporate the various elements that make up that memory.
+Every time you recall it, your brain reconsolidates this process incorporating and filtering it through who you are, what you know, and your mindset at the time of remembering.
+Hence, memory is an active and ongoing process, and according to Lehrer, “A memory is only as real as the last time you remembered it.”

 Traditionally, science has viewed memories similar to unchanging words on the pages of a book stored safely on a shelf somewhere accumulating dust.
 Lehrer tells of experiments done at NYU in 2000 which prove this to be false and which demonstrate that the act of remembering actually changes the brain.